 The pineal gland regulates melatonin in your body which is triggered by the suprachiasmatic nucleus.
 SCN – a small region in your brain responsible for controlling circadian rhythms.
 This in turn triggers the light receptors in your eyes.
 Synthetic light has a major effect on our circadian rhythms, effectively disrupting sleep cycles.
 We now know that taking too much melatonin will have a negative impact on your natural sleep-wake cycle.

-Dr Graham Duncombe, health renewal functional doctor at the Skin & Body Renewal Group, explains. “ The duration of use is most important, and I don’t recommend using melatonin continuously for longer than three months.
+Dr. Graham Duncombe, a health renewal functional doctor at the Skin & Body Renewal Group, explains. “ The duration of use is most important, and I don’t recommend using melatonin continuously for longer than three months.
 During this time, it is still a good idea to have some breaks, such as on a Saturday night, to avoid its suppressant effect.”
 Most health practitioners will agree.
-And integrated medical practitioner Dr Hema Kalan says, while it can be a short-term solution, it’s much better to look for and treat the root cause of sleep issues.
-And there are many, from obstructive sleep apnoea and musculoskeletal disorders to medication, vitamin deficiency and stress.
+Integrated medical practitioner Dr. Hema Kalan says while it can be a short-term solution, it’s much better to look for and treat the root cause of sleep issues.
+And there are many, from obstructive sleep apnea and musculoskeletal disorders to medication, vitamin deficiency, and stress.

 What Is Melatonin?

 Melatonin is a hormone.
 The pineal gland regulates it and links it to your circadian rhythms.
 During the day, your pineal gland is inactive, but when the sun goes down, it begins producing melatonin.
 It then releases into your bloodstream.
 The levels of melatonin in your blood stay elevated for around 12 hours and begin reducing as the sun sets.